 We went to school for the rest of the day!
 Mountain school, to be exact.

-I’m not entirely sure how much I remember from this training – but I do remember some.
-But I think the fact that I can’t describe it is actually good – it probably (hopefully) means I remembered it as body memory, which is what really matters for this sort of thing.
+I’m not entirely sure how much I remember from this training, but I do remember some.
+However, I think the fact that I can’t describe it is actually good; it probably (hopefully) means I remembered it as body memory, which is what really matters for this sort of thing.

 I’m an ok climber anyway, just naturally.
-I probably inherited from my mom, who ironically would never let me climb anything despite that I climbed before I ever walked – or crawled.
+I probably inherited from my mom, who ironically would never let me climb anything despite the fact that as a baby, I climbed before I ever walked or crawled.

 Taking the Leap of Faith